opf/openproject/docs/development/bug-process/README.md

 <u>Notes:</u>

 - When a developer is asked for assistance, it is understood that a reply may take several days.
-- If a topic is urgent it should be mentioned in the comment and (if very urgent) additional communication channels (e.g. Slack) are being used.
+- If a topic is urgent it should be mentioned in the comment and (if very urgent) additional communication channels (e.g. Matrix/Elements) are being used.